 After landing you can make the trip to South Tyrol by car, train or shuttle bus.
 Regardless of your starting point, the journey is pleasant and scenic.
 Our travel resource guides provide step-by-step directions on using any of these transportation options.

 We personally prefer renting a car.
 The freedom to hop around South Tyrol at our own pace is ideal.
 However, South Tyrol’s public transportation system is exceptional and widespread if that is your preference.

 If you’re planning to rent a car be sure to check out our article on driving in Italy.
 It is full of helpful tips that will make sure you’re ready for a stress-free journey.

 If you decide to use public transportation while in South Tyrol, pick up a Mobilcard at your hotel, transportation hubs or tourist offices.
-This affordable card provides quick access to South Tyrol’s public bus and rail networks for 1, 3 or 7 consecutive days.
+This affordable card provides quick access to South Tyrol’s public bus and rail networks.

-The abundance of culture, activities and sights in South Tyrol runs as high as its summits.
+The abundance of activities, sights and cultural experiences in South Tyrol runs as high as its summits.
 One could never cover it in a single blog post or even a lifetime of blog posts.
 However, it’s our hope as you explore Italy vacation ideas that you stamp South Tyrol on your travel wish list…preferably at the top.
 A hidden treasure of wows awaits you.

 - Insider Tips

 - How-to Guides

 - Step-by-Step Hiking Directions